 Factitious Disorder Imposed on Another Person

 The alternate form of this disorder is when someone imposes the sick symptoms on another person who is in their care.
-The most common duo is a parent who insists his or her child is ill, but the victim can also be a disabled adult, an elderly relative, or anyone who cannot advocate for themselves.
+The most common duo is a parent who insists his or her child is ill.
+However, the victim can also be a disabled adult, an elderly relative, or anyone who cannot advocate for themselves.

-Because these people come in for medical care so frequently, they end up needlessly suffering through huge numbers of invasive tests, procedures, and surgeries and taking many unnecessary medications.
+Because these people come in for medical care so frequently, they end up needlessly suffering.
+They go through huge numbers of invasive tests, procedures, and surgeries and taking many unnecessary medications.
 The consequential side effects, infections, and scarring all have a lasting impact on their long term health.

 Treating Factitious Disorder

 The vast majority of these people have trouble recognizing their own disorder and rarely look for psychiatric treatment.
 Instead, the most common way they first see a mental health professional is when a suspicious doctor recommends an evaluation during one of their many hospital visits.
-However, since the consequences of missing a true medical illness are so high, these people undergo many tests and exams before doctors consider a possible psychiatric issue.
+However, the consequences of missing a true medical illness are so high.
+As a result, these people undergo many tests and exams before doctors consider a possible psychiatric issue.

 Types of therapy

 Supportive therapy and Cognitive Behavioral Therapy are the two most appropriate options for treating Factitious Disorder.
-A good relationship with a therapist creates an environment where people will be more willing to reflect on the emotional issues behind their disorder.
+A good relationship with a therapist creates a comfortable environment.
+Here, people will be more willing to reflect on the emotional issues behind their disorder.
 Family therapy can help relatives of someone with Factitious Disorder learn to support the individual’s recovery and avoid playing into their symptoms.
 Unfortunately, no medications exist to treat Factitious Disorder, though treating other coexisting disorders will help.

 Managing Factitious Disorder